yl656/ECE4960/Labs/Lab5.md

 <center><video controls width="800"><source src="/ECE4960/assets/videos/lab5/simulation.mp4"></video></center>

-We can actually see that the robot got stuck parallel to the wall at about 0:12 and at the corner at about 0:18.
-In both scenarios, the robot is able to free itself and return to normal.
+We can actually see that the robot got stuck at the corner at about 0:18, and that the robot is able to free itself and return to normal.
+However, that is still considered a collision.
+In order to avoid collision completely, the robot cannot travel in a straight line as the limited detection angle will not be able to see corners or walls in parallel.
+To fix it, we either need to add more sensors, or spin a little so we can cover a larger angle.